 B.A.
 Swarthmore College - European Economic History, Art History

 Ninotchka Bennahum is Professor of Theater and Dance at the University of California, Santa Barbara.
 Her areas of teaching and research include dance history and theory: corporeality, embodiment and feminist historiographies of flamenco, ballet and contemporary performance.
 She is the author of Antonia Mercé, ‘La Argentina: Flamenco & the Spanish Avant-Garde (2000), a biohistory of Mercé’s Spanish dance modernism, and Carmen, a Gypsy Geography (2013), a transhistorical study of the Gitana in Middle Eastern and Spanish cultural history.
 She has co-authored two global dance anthologies: The Living Dance: A Global Anthology of Essays on Movement & Culture (2012), coedited with Judith Chazin-Bennahum (mom), and Flamenco on the Global Stage: Theoretical, Historical and Critical Perspectives (2015), coedited with Michelle Heffner-Hayes and K. Meira Goldberg.
 And she has co-curated three exhibitions with performance installations and accompanying books: Transformation & Continuance: Jennifer Muller & the Re-Shaping of American Modern Dance, 1959 – Present (2011); 100 Years of Flamenco on the New York Stage (2013) with K. Meira Goldberg; and Radical Bodies: Anna Halprin, Simone Forti and Yvonne Rainer in California and New York, 1955 – 1972 (2017) with Bruce Robertson and Wendy Perron.
 Bennahum curated an extension of Radical Bodies –Radical Pedagogy for Hunter College, New York City.
 The exhibition, now expanded to include histories of dance education in the U.S. is currently being installed at the University of Wisconsin – Madison, the nation’s first Dance Department.
-Her next co-curated exhibition with Bruce Robertson, The Modern Body, will open at the New York Public Library for the Performing Arts, Lincoln Center in 2021.
+Her next co-curated exhibition with Bruce Robertson, Border-Crossings: Histories of the Body in Exile, opens at the New York Public Library for the Performing Arts, Lincoln Center in the spring of 2023.

 Between 1996 and 2012, Bennahum designed and taught the Dance Studies curriculum for American Ballet Theatre.
 Currently, she is writing a critical examination of the company entitled, The Founding of American Ballet Theatre on the Eve of War.